 Rebecca Gilliver is the principal cellist at the London Symphony Orchestra and a Professor at the Guildhall School of Music and Drama.
 She joined the LSO in 2001 as co-principal, then progressed to the principal chair in 2009.
-She has been lucky enough to work with conductors such as Sir Colin Davis, Valero Gergiev and Sir Simon Rattle.
+She has been lucky enough to work with conductors such as Sir Colin Davis, Valery Gergiev and Sir Simon Rattle.

 As a teacher, Rebecca has coached at Alpine Kammermusik, a chamber music course for students and amateurs, the Aboyne Cello Festival, Pro Corda and The Music Academy of the West in Santa Barbara.
+She has also coached at the various London music colleges and during the pandemic, has been coaching in several zoom classes for conservatoires in the USA.

 Raised in Hampshire, Paul Janes has lived in Manchester since first arriving in 1986 as a student at the Royal Northern College of Music and Manchester University.
 He has since forged a varied career in performing, teaching and examining, and as a pianist he is known for his versatility and musical sensitivity.